 The best thing about a winter wedding is white.
 White is a perfect wedding colour, and winter provides the perfect excuse to have white everything.
 A Winter Wonderland theme looks amazing with lots of white and sparkle.

-A white look is easy to achieve.
+A white look is easy to achieve with choices from our fabulous indoor or outdoor wedding furniture hire collection.
 Drape white sheets around your venue, and use white fairy lights to add ambience.
 White tablecloths are pretty much standard stock at any venue, and white flowers are in abundance at this time of year.
 Furniture, such as this Louis Chair, adds class and even more white, and if your venue hasn’t got white furniture for you, then either hire it, or use white chair covers.

 To make a bold statement, why not consider a dress other than white?
 A dark red dress against an all-white background will really show your guests who is the focus of attention for your special day.
 Match your dress to your seasonal flowers, and you have a simple effective theme to really make your winter wedding sparkle!